mwalbeck/twitchlite/README.md

 If you're in need of an oauth token you can check out https://twitchtokengenerator.com/.

+## Installation

+You can either clone the repo and set it up just as you would any other PHP site or you can have a look at the php-fpm based docker container https://hub.docker.com/r/mwalbeck/twitchlite

 ## Config

 For easy configuration place a config.php file in the root directory.
 Below you can see the available options.
 The assigned value is the default and in parentheses you can see the available options.